About Me

 • Water Test for Lead - Town Water

 Is recommended on town water for homes built before the mid 1980's due to the possibility of lead contamination from the plumbing pipes.
-We can do a simple instant test or send a sample to a lab.
+This is $50.
+Results take about 5 days.

 • Water Test - Well Water

 Is recommended on a property serviced by a private well unless you are in possession of a recent well water analysis.
-We can do a simple instant test or send a sample to a lab.
-As far as the lab goes, it is unfortunately an expensive process.
+Unfortunately, this is an expensive process and I only offer one very comprehensive test.
 This test does include Radon in water and Lead in water, which are not normally tested for.
-Results take about 5 days.
+This is $250 and results take about 5 days.

 • Wood Pest Inspection

 Is a report on the presence of these insects that cause damage to structure.
 Required for some VA and FHA loans, this is a recommended add for older homes on stone or block foundations.
-This accompanies your Inspection report.
+This is $75 and accompanies your Inspection report

 • Back to top